andrea-anf/andrea-anf.github.io/README.md

 ## 👨‍💻 Profile
 Hi, I'm Andrea!
 I'm a DevOps/Cloud Engineer since 2021, I have mainly worked with AWS services, designing and managing environments around clusters and container-based architectures.

-I like automation, from using Terraform to handle routine tasks with my own snippets, not only for reliability but also for the joy of learning new things.
+I'am passionate about automation, from managing infrastractures with Terraform to handle routine tasks with my own code snippets, combining reliability and genuine curiosità for learning new skills and technologies.

 I have worked with small and large clients, both independently and in teams, learning as much as I could from each experience.